OpenRedSoftware/OpenRedSoftware.com/openredsoftware/content/products.md

 ---
 title : "Products"
 layout: "products"
-description: "Open Red Software creates and contributes.
-Check out some of our work below."
+description: "Proudly served 15+ clients, from startups to 5,000+ employee organizations.
+Our Open Source clients and contributions are listed below."

 productbanner: